KambizAsadzadeh/KambizAsadzadeh/README.md

 2️⃣ Full stack developer and IT professional with over 10 years of experience.

-3️⃣ Proficient with C++, PHP, JavaScript, CSS, HTML and QML.
+3️⃣ Proficient with C, C++, PHP, JavaScript, CSS, HTML and Qt, QML.

+4️⃣ Proficient with development on macOS, Linux, Windows, iOS, Android, Web and Wasm platforms.

-4️⃣ Have mastered many areas of programming like Web Development and server-side programming.
+5️⃣ Have mastered many areas of programming like Web Development and server-side programming.

-5️⃣ I’m currently working on the project Tegra.
+6️⃣ I’m currently working on the project Tegra.

-6️⃣ Looking for funds to complete my Tegra Project.
+7️⃣ Looking for funds to complete my Tegra Project.
 Support us at GitHub Sponsors or Genyleap.

-7️⃣ How to reach me : @KambizAsadzadeh id on social media or email: kambiz.ceo@gmail.com
+8️⃣ How to reach me : @KambizAsadzadeh id on social media or email: kambiz.ceo@gmail.com

-8️⃣ Ask me anything related to programming.

 9️⃣ Fun fact : Have been developing software for most part of my life.